sujataregmi12/Ontreat/README.md

 # Project Management System

-A project management system is a platform that plans, organizes, tracks and manages projects, developers, teams, and tasks to ensure that work is completed properly within the designated timelines.
+A project management system is a web based application that plans, organizes, tracks and manages projects, developers, teams, and tasks to ensure that work is completed properly within the designated timelines.

 # Features